sanjayksau/sanjayksau.github.io/_pages/about.md

 Prior to entering academia, I worked as a Software Engineer at NEC Corporation of America and HCL Technologies India.
 My work spanned enterprise storage solutions, including deduplication-based backup and archiving systems, as well as operating system crash dumps and analysis for RAS features.

-I enjoy teaching and try to support every student to the best of my ability.
-I aspire to master the art of making complex ideas easier to understand and helping students build confidence.
+I enjoy teaching and aspire to master the art of making complex ideas easier to understand.